Richland County OH Jail

 Satellite View of Richland County OH Jail

-You can support your loved ones at Richland County OH Jail on InmateAid, if you have any immediate questions contact the facility directly at 419-774-5678.
+You can support your loved ones at Richland Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 419-774-5678.

-The Richland County OH Jail is a detention center located at 73 E 2nd St Mansfield, OH which is operated locally by the Richland County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
-Most of the sentenced inmates are here for less than two years.
-Richland County accepts inmates from surrounding towns, Mansfield Police Department, and the US Marshal's Service.
+The Richland Co Jail, located at 73 E 2nd St in Mansfield, OH, is a secure detention center operated by the Richland County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
+It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Mansfield Police Department.

 Inmate Locator